 We ripped off a small piece of paper and found a place where we had direct sunlight.
 We then placed the scrap in the pan and tried to focus the light with the magnifying glass into a tiny circle on the paper.

-Once we had the light focused into a small dot on the paper it took less than a minute for the paper to begin to burn.
+Once we had the light focused on a small dot on the paper it took less than a minute for the paper to begin to burn.